napogonowski/Project-2/README.md

 ## Getting Started

-Unfortunately, I have not deployed my application on Heroku:
+Butter is deployed on Vercel @ https://project-2-butter.vercel.app

-However, when this application ultimately does get deployed, all you will need a working Gmail account to access your very own profile.
+To to access your very own Butter profile, all you need is a working Gmail account.

 ## Reflections